kconfeiteiro/kconfeiteiro/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
 I'm Krystian Ojeda Confeiteiro (Krys), an Astrophysicist and aspiring Software Engineer.
 I pride myself in practicality and efficient problem-solving and always seek continuous progress in my learning journey.
-I find great joy in maximizing opportunities, honing my skills, and embracing challenges.
+I find great joy and satisfaction in maximizing opportunities, honing my skills, and embracing challenges.
 I have experience with multiple coding languages and enjoy creating effective solutions for various projects.

 ### About me

 I am currently in the last year of my undergrad at [Embry-Riddle Aeronautical University](https://daytonabeach.erau.edu/) (Daytona Beach campus), currently working on research on the calculation of stellar ages using the rotation-age relationship, an astrophysical paradigm known as *gyrochronology*.
 I currently know Python, JavaScript, MATLAB, Java, HTML, and CSS, where I am most experienced in Python (2 years), JavaScript (1.5 years), and Java (4 months).
 After completing my undergrad, I will pursue an M.S. in Software Engineering and a Ph.D. in Computer Science focused on Space Sciences.
 Outlined below:

-- **Embry-Riddle Aeronautical University (ERAU)**
 - B.Sc. in Astronomy & Astrophysics, minor in Applied Mathematics (Spring 2023)
-  - M.S. in Software Engineering (Future plan; expected graduation: Spring 2026)
+- M.Sc. in Software Engineering (Future plan; Plans TBD)
 <!-- - **Virginia Tech**
   - Ph.D. in Computer Science/Engineering (Future plan; focused on Space Sciences) -->